SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### merkele tree

-Merkle tree = hash tree
+⟮Merkle tree⟯ = ⟮hash tree⟯
-A merkle tree is a vertex-labeled tree where the vertex labels are certain hashes.
+»⟮A merkle tree⟯« is a ⟮＿vertex-labeled＿⟯ ⟮＿compscitree＿⟯ where ⟮c+;s-2;＿the vertex labels＿⟯ are ⟮certain hashes⟯.
-In a merkele tree, the vertex label of a leaf is the hash of a data block.
+In ⟮＿a merkele tree＿⟯, ⟮＿the vertex label＿⟯ of ⟮＿a leaf＿⟯ is ⟮＿the hash＿⟯ of ⟮a data block⟯.
-In a merkele tree, the vertex label of a internal node is the hash of all the labels = hashes of its child nodes.
+In ⟮＿a merkele tree＿⟯, ⟮＿the vertex label＿⟯ of ⟮＿a internal node＿⟯ is ⟮＿the hash＿⟯ of ⟮all the labels = hashes of its child nodes⟯.
-Merkele trees are used in block trees.
+⟮＿Merkele trees＿⟯ are used in ⟮＿blockchains＿⟯.

 ## logic